 A lot of polishing work goes into every one of these unique pieces.
 The ammonites must be polished very carefully by expert polishers to avoid breakage.
 The age of the chambered ammonites is approximately 135 million years old.
 The pieces are very unusual and rare which makes them true collector items.

-This particular ammonite features incredibly detailed suture patterns on the shell.
+This particular ammonite disc features some incredibly detailed suture patterns on the shell incorporated in the back of the disc.
 Sutures are very distinctive and are an important aid in the classification of ammonites.

 - This item includes an information card about the fossil.